Sponsored by The UPS Store

-The easiest way to get overwhelmed to is to convince yourself you should take on everything alone.
+The easiest way to get overwhelmed is to convince yourself you should take on everything alone.
 Instead, you should focus on creating your product, providing your service or doing whatever it is your business is based on.

 Identify the parts of your business operation that you’re not doing particularly well or that someone else could do just as well, and pass off those tasks.
-Maybe it’s taking advantage of the back office services from The UPS Store, or maybe it is just hiring the neighbor kid to run to the post office.
+Maybe it’s taking advantage of the back-office services from The UPS Store, or maybe it is just hiring the neighbor kid to run to the post office.
 Getting even small things off your plate will make your business run better.

-If you do have employees, empower them to take responsibilities for some aspects of your business.
+If you do have employees, empower them to take responsibility for some aspects of your business.
 Don’t be afraid to delegate tasks to employees.
 What you as a small business owner can’t forget is that delegating saves you time, provides an opportunity for you to focus on your many other tasks and helps to ensure you keep your priorities in order.
-You can always start with delegating small tasks and increase the level of responsibility over time so that you can build confidence and trust together.
+You can always start with delegating small tasks and increase the level of responsibility for time so that you can build confidence and trust together.
 Surrounding yourself with great resources can help bring the balance needed to achieve your desired goals and objectives.

 Whether you’re a seasoned entrepreneur or a one-woman shop just starting out, there are many ways to take your small business to the next level.
 The UPS Store can be a great resource for products and services that your business needs to be successful.